playbook-labs/pb-plugins/generate-preview/README.md

 # Generate Preview (Playbook Plugin)

-An example plugin that generates a preview for an asset that does not have an existing preview.
+An example plugin that generates a preview for an asset.
+The asset cannot be an image, color, or note.

 ## Development